-Saint James’ shocking martyrdom was dutifully recorded by the early church.
+Saint James’ shocking martyrdom was dutifully recorded by the early Church.
 Saint Luke’s Acts of the Apostles states that “King Herod laid violent hands upon some who belonged to the church.
 He had James, the brother of John, killed with the sword” (Acts 12:1-2).
 No other Apostle’s martyrdom is recorded in the New Testament.
 Perhaps he was singled out by Herod because of his fiery temperament.
 He would not have been one to retract a statement.
-He and his brother, after all, earned the nickname the “Sons of Thunder” from Christ himself (Mk 3:17).
-And so it was that James probably knelt, his neck resting on a block of wood as his head extended past it.
-And then the sword fell, the blood ran, and the first crown of martyrdom rested on a head without a body.
+He and his brother, after all, earned the nickname “Sons of Thunder” from Christ himself (Mk 3:17).
+And so it was that James probably knelt, his neck resting on a block of wood as his head extended just past it.
+And then the sword fell, the blood ran, and the crown of martyrdom rested on a head without a body.

 Saint James, you died a shocking and unjust death.
 May your courageous witness to Christ at the end of your life, and your impetuous generosity toward Him during your life, make all Catholics bold and forthright in their love of the things of God.

 All Saints for the Liturgical Year

 Holy Week & Easter